jameslegg/sabnzbd/README.md

 If you want to add it to a Role that is also an option :-)

-Whatever node['sabnzbd']['gitref'] looks like will be installed on the node.
-This should be the latest stable release.
+Whatever node['sabnzbd']['git_ref'] looks like will be installed on the node.
+By default this is the latest stable release.
 If you want to track the 'develop' branch, or even a specific tag, then you can substitute that in and achieve the desired effect.

+In future we will support alternative install styles (node['sabnzbd']['install_style']) such as using Apt PPAs.

 ### Removal